swork/mcaux-ct/index.md

 year.
 I scrambled to the massif of the Middle Teton, which felt like an accomplishment, though bragging about it that evening led my friends to think I was claiming to have summitted.
 (No, I did not.)
-It was a wonderful, memorable visit.
+It was a wonderful, memorable visit, hitting the peak of fall aspen colors.

+[assets/paddleboard.jpg]

 As I'd hoped, the weather in mid-October still allowed this to be a motorcycle trip.
 It was by far the longest I've done at 2400 miles, a